jsc329/ammonitorwiki/04-species-library-list.md

 # The List and listItems Tables in Access

-Because lists are so flexible, used in many different capacities in **AMMonitor**, they are listed as a sub-tab under the “Program Mgt” tab.
+Because lists are so flexible and used in many different capacities in **AMMonitor**, they are listed as a sub-tab under the “Program Mgt” tab.
 Here, Bilbo’s list is displayed on the **list** form (in which listID and description are tagged to the table’s columns).
 The **listItems** form is nested within the **lists** form, providing an easy way to create, read, update, or delete records for any given list.

 <kbd>